-Printed recognition given to each student who has a cumulative GPA of 4.00 (or 90%) or higher in a respective grade.
+Printed recognition given to each student who has a cumulative grade of 100-95 in a respective grade.

 4. President's Volunteer Service Award

 The institution must be certified and perform the required duties to maintain active status with the PVSA in order to grant this award.